Ernst, Baron von Feuchtersleben: Works

 His poetical works include Gedichte (Stutt.
 1836), among which is the well-known beautiful hymn, which Mendelssohn set to music, Es ist bestimmt in Gottes Rat.
 As a philosopher he is best known by his Zur Diätetik der Seele ("Dietetics of the soul") (Vienna, 1838), which attained great popularity, and the tendency of which, in contrast to Hufeland's Makrobiotik ("On the Art of Prolonging Life"), is to show the true way of rendering life harmonious and lovely.
 This work had by 1906 gone into fifty editions.
 Noteworthy also is his Beiträge zur Literatur-, Kunst- und Lebenstheorie (Vienna, 1837–1841), and an anthology, Geist der deutschen Klassiker (Vienna, 1851; third ed.
 1865–1866).
-His collected works (with the exception of the purely medical ones) were published in 7 vols. by Fr.
-Hebbel (Vienna, 1851–1853).
+His collected works (with the exception of the purely medical ones) were published in 7 vols. by Friedrich Hebbel (Vienna, 1851–1853).
 See M. Necker, "Ernst von Feuchtersleben, der Freund Grillparzers," in the Jahrbuch der Grillparzer Gesellschaft, vol. iii (Vienna, 1893).
 According to the Encyclopædia Britannica Eleventh Edition, "He was a poet of fine aesthetical taste and a philosopher."